Best Electric Guitar Of of 2022

 What Is Your Budget?

-While you don’t have to mortgage your home to buy a good guitar, price will still be a key factor in deciding which guitar to purchase.
+While you don’t have to mortgage your home to buy a good guitar, the price will still be a key factor in deciding which guitar to purchase.
 When buying for a beginner—especially younger players—you may be hesitant to spend too much without knowing if the recipient will stick with the guitar.
 That’s perfectly reasonable.

 There are guitars to fit just about every budget.
 Just keep in mind that the better the guitar the new player starts with, the more likely they will be to continue learning and playing.
 An instrument that’s hard to play or won’t stay in tune will deter even the most enthusiastic beginner.